LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/ConfiguringtheSDK/customize-branding-sdk.md

    </style>
    ```

-2. **Change the font of the elements in the conversation view.** You can do this with two separate settings:
+2. Change the font of the elements in the conversation view with two separate settings:

    - **custom_font_name_conversation_feed** - the font name (standard Android font name, such as *san-serif-thin*) for all conversation feed’s element.
 By default, the value is empty.